noi-techpark/go-silky/README.md

-# ApiGorowler
+# Silky

-**ApiGorowler** is a declarative, YAML-configured API crawler designed for complex and dynamic API data extraction.
+**Silky** is a declarative, YAML-configured API crawler designed for complex and dynamic API data extraction.
 It allows developers to describe multi-step API interactions with support for nested operations, data transformations, and context-based processing.

-The core functionality of ApiGorowler revolves around three main step types:
+The core functionality of Silky revolves around three main step types:

 * `request`: to perform API calls,
 * `forEach`: to iterate over arrays extracted from context data,